svaarala/duktape/doc/sandboxing.rst

   must match; patch version may vary as bytecode format doesn't change in patch versions.

-* Ensure integrity of bytecode being loaded e.g. by checksumming.
+* Ensure integrity of bytecode being loaded e.g. by checksumming or signing.

 * If bytecode is transported over the network or other unsafe media, use cryptographic means (keyed hashing, signatures, or similar) to